Proudly serving the citizens of Utah since 1920.

 The Women’s State Legislative Council of Utah was organized in 1920 after the ratification of the 19th Amendment to the United States Constitution, which gave every woman the right to vote.
 Its purpose then, as now, is to investigate and study state and national issues with a goal of bringing about legislation beneficial to the State of Utah.

-Weekly meetings on Wednesdays will start on January 21, 2015.
 Watch our calendar for announcements of interim meetings in the fall.

 During the legislative session, January through mid-March, Wednesday meetings at the state Capitol feature presentations from Utah legislators as well as lobbyists advocating or opposing current legislation.
 The meetings are open to all listeners, and we invite you to join WSLC and become an active participant.